What techniques are used to make

-While all concentrates are characterized by a high percentage of active cannabinoids, the main difference between them is in their end form.
+While all concentrates are characterized by a high percentage of active cannabinoids, the main difference between them is the consistency.

-So, for example, shatter is characterized by a consistency comparable to that of a thin, nearly see-through lollipop, which you could easily snap and break into several smaller sharp pieces.
+For example, shatter is characterized by a consistency comparable to that of a thin, nearly see-through lollipop, which you could easily snap and break into several smaller pieces.

-Wax is much softer and will make you think of semi-solid wax or hard honey, while crumble, on the other hand, is somewhere in the middle – it’s harder than wax, but soft enough for it to crumble, and not break off like shatter.
+Wax is softer than shatter and has a hardened honey consistency.
+Crumble on the other hand, is somewhere in the middle – it’s harder than wax, but soft enough for it to crumble.

-And then what about Budder and Badder?
-Budder’s texture will be creamy and smooth, and as the name suggests, it resembles.
-Badder is more “liquidy” and has a resemblance and texture similar to that of cake batter.
+There’s also budder and badder.
+Budder’s texture will be creamy and smooth.
+Badder is more fluid and has a resemblance and texture similar to that of cake batter.

 How to extract cannabinoids from the cannabis plant?